ICPEI Holdings Inc. – Reports Third Quarter 2022 Results

 • Underwriting income excludes impact of change in claims discount rates and corporate expenses.

-• Net investment income consists of interest income, dividend income, less investment expense.
+• Investment income consists of interest income, dividend income, and realized gains less investment expense.

 Non-IFRS Financial Measures